karimfadl/Udacity-Capstone-Project/README.md

 **Pipeline**

-You can see this  pipeline in the PDF Graph called **Pipelines.pdf** in "Screenshots" Directory.
+You can see this  pipeline in the PDF Graph called **Pipelines.png** in "Screenshots" Directory.